PoliticalGraveyard.com

 Irish ancestry Politicians in Kansas

-William Marshall Boyle, Jr. (1903-1961) — also known as William M. Boyle, Jr.; Bill Boyle — of Kansas City, Jackson County, Mo.
+William Marshall Boyle Jr. (1903-1961) — also known as William M. Boyle, Jr.; Bill Boyle — of Kansas City, Jackson County, Mo.
 Born in Leavenworth, Leavenworth County, Kan., February 2, 1903.
-Son of Clara Boyle.
 Democrat.
 Lawyer; Director, Kansas City Police, 1939; Chairman of Democratic National Committee, 1949-51; investigated in 1951 by the Senate Investigating Committee over his acceptance of fees from the American Lithifold Corporation of St. Louis, in return for using his influence as Democratic national chair to obtain loans for the company from the U.S. Reconstruction Finance Corporation; claimed to have been vindicated, but ultimately resigned under fire.
 Irish ancestry.
 Died in Washington, D.C., August 30, 1961 (age 58 years, 209 days).
 Burial location unknown.

-Relatives: Married to Genevieve Hayde.
+Relatives: Son of Clara Boyle; married to Genevieve Hayde.

 See also Wikipedia article